akphi/config-tester/doc/monorepo.md

 Ideally, the latter is the option we want choose to go with for both `build` and `develop`.
 We pick `webpack` because it is mature, highly customizable, and because it has a [rich and mature set of plugins](https://webpack.js.org/plugins/) for code processing as well as an out-of-the-box `watcher` with [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/) support and [`dev-server`](https://webpack.js.org/configuration/dev-server/) which are extremely powerful for development.

-> With `webpack`, building standard ES Module library (for tree-shaking) [is currently not supported](https://github.com/webpack/webpack/issues/2933).
+> With `webpack`, bundling library as ESM [is currently not supported](https://github.com/webpack/webpack/issues/2933).
 Also, for `develop` phase, we would prefer `webpack` to not do bundle automatically, we had trouble setup a workflow where `app-C` module can depend on `component-B` that was built in dev mode.
 As such, we settle with the popular industrial solution - [`rollup`](https://rollupjs.org/guide/en/).

 In terms of development workflow, for leaf modules like webapp `app-C`, when we rebuild modules that `app-C` depends on, `webpack-dev-server` should be able to pick up this change and either reload the app or `hot-replace` its module without refreshing the web page.

-### Typescript and Babel
+### Compiler/Transpiler: Typescript and Babel

 There are 2 ways to process Typescript code: